wp-plugins/wp-media-library-categories/readme.txt

 == Description ==

-Adds the ability to use categories in the media library.
+Adds the ability to use categories in the WordPress Media Library.
 When activated a dropdown of categories will show up in the media library.
 You can change the category of multiple items at once with bulk actions.

 == Installation ==